Speedy-W/SITE-Program-Pre-work/README.md

    a result, I'd be quite interested in diving into this type of engineering and seeing what I could come up with once I've learned more about CSS attributes.
 In addition, I'd like to learn more about JavaScript as a programming language.
-Many applications and programs, understandably, are far more complex than this simple light and sound memory game.
-As a result, different processes must be used in backend development, and I'd like to see this in action.
+Many applications and programs, understandably, are far more complex than this light and sound memory game.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)